 Looking for ways to keep the kids occupied during Ramadan?
-Craft activities are a great way to keep them entertained, whilst also encouraging them to be creative and helping to develop their interest in this holy month.
+Craft activities are a great way to keep them entertained, whilst also encouraging them to be creative and making them excited about what is truly the best month of the year!

 Here are 6 Ramadan craft ideas for kids of all ages to try:

 Get the younger members of the family really involved in decorating the house for Ramadan by making paper chains.
 A simple, easy and cheap craft activity to introduce for children of all ages, you could encourage more creativity by suggesting they add drawings or shapes onto the chain e.g. moon and star shapes.

 Encourage children to look forward to the beginning of Ramadan by making your own Ramadan calendar and filling each pocket/section with an activity based around crafting, baking etc.

 Making the calendar itself is also something that the kids can get involved in.
 Perhaps you could get them to decorate envelopes and hang them from string by pegs, or decorate cardboard boxes that could be stuck to a cardboard image of a mosque – there are so many possibilities!

 Lanterns could be made out of paper, or perhaps by using glass jars.